Electric skateboard: Board deck

+Electronic speed controller

 All electric skateboards need an electronic speed controller (ESC) in order to vary the speed of the motor for accelerating or braking.
 Originally, hobbyists would typically use ESCs from radio-controlled model cars, but the rise in popularity and interest in building electric skateboards created demand for bespoke and more sophisticated ESCs.
 The VESC (Variable Electronic Speed Controller) may include motor and battery protection, regenerative braking, programming options e.g. acceleration and deceleration curves, and other advanced features.

 Truck

 Trucks are important and extremely durable parts that are mounted under the surface of the electric skateboard.

-Trucks are part of a T-shaped metal body under the two ends of the skateboard.
+They are part of a T-shaped metal body under the two ends of the skateboard which keeps the skateboard wheels and bearings attached to the deck.
+There are several types of trucks and truck systems, but the most commonly used are:

-When choosing trucks, user should choose an axis with the length of 2 closest to the width of the board.
-The slight difference in width between the skateboard axis and the skateboard surface will greatly affect the time skateboarding.
-To have a safe and accurate way to buy skateboards, you just need to pay attention "the bigger the surface of the board, the bigger the axis of the board."
+TKP (traditional king-pin) - usually found in skateboards.

+RKP (reversed king-pin) - more stable and better for faster speeds, but with limited turning circle.

+DKP (double king-pin) - more nimble and better turning circle but more unstable at higher speeds.

+Channel trucks (also knows as C-trucks or Chamber trucks) - wider, more complex trucks most commonly used for off-road applications.

+3-link trucks - most commonly used in racing applications.